isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-11-25-car-to-people-spaces.md

 ![Cheonggyecheon has transformed into a recreational haven today](/images/features/2020/cheonggyecheon-today.jpg/)*Cheonggyecheon has transformed into a recreational haven today.
 Photo: Seoul Metropolitan Government*

-- The three projects were able to achieve multiple results while also demonstrating catalytic effects:
+- The three projects were able to achieve multiple results as well as catalytic effects:
-  - By demolishing the ageing highway and restoring the Cheonggyecheon stream, the city not only ensured public safety, but also restored the environment, preserved cultural heritage elements, and used the project as a catalyst to revitalise the north of the city.
+  - By demolishing the ageing highway and restoring the **Cheonggyecheon** stream, Seoul not only ensured public safety, but also restored the environment, preserved cultural heritage elements, and helped catalyse the revitalisation of the city's north.
-  - The creation of Yonsei-ro Transit Mall helped to enhance the public transit experience and improve the pedestrian areas, thus fostering a successful shift from private to public transit and benefiting the largely student population.
+  - **Yonsei-ro Transit Mall** helped to enhance public transit experience and improve pedestrian areas, enabling a successful shift from private to public transit and benefiting a largely student population.
-  - An imageable representation of Seoul’s transformation into a pedestrian-friendly city, Seoullo7017 also preserved the Seoul Station Overpass as the city’s heritage while creating connections to key areas around the city centre and giving a boost to local economy.
+  - **Seoullo7017** is not only an imageable representation of Seoul’s transformation into a pedestrian-friendly city, it also preserved the former overpass as heritage while creating connections to key areas around the city centre and giving a boost to the local economy.
 - Seoul also harnessed big data through [TOPIS](http://topis.seoul.go.kr/eng/english.jsp) – its transport control centre, to provide 24/7 traffic monitoring and feed useful transport information to its citizens.

 ---